A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The General Model

 If this interpretation is correct, the origin of the dark energy density $\rho_{\Lambda}$ should not be sought in quantum mechanics, but in pure general relativity.
 In this sense, the cosmological constant ``problem'' may be a false problem.
 If $\Lambda$ is a fundamental constant of physics, independent from the others, its value should not cause problem.
 It is fixed by nature, just like the values of $G$, $c$, and $\hbar$.
+In other words, it has the value that it has!
 One can just expect that $\rho_P$ is ``very large'' and $\rho_{\Lambda}$ is ``very small''.
 Of course, the origin of the cosmological constant still needs to be understood by developing a theory of cosmophysics.
 In addition, it would be important to understand why $\rho_P$ and $\rho_{\Lambda}$ represent upper and lower bounds, and if these bounds are as fundamental as, for example, the bound on the velocity fixed by the speed of light.